 - Is it worth the time and money to report?

 Before completing this application, consider the dollar amount being requested.
-Missional grants should be transformative and redemptive – that is, making possible projects and initiatives that would not otherwise be possible.
+Missional grants should be transformative and redemptive–that is, making possible initiatives that would not otherwise be possible.
 Ask yourself: if the members of our Missional Community each contributed a small amount of money to fund our project, would our costs be covered?
 If the answer is "yes," it may be worth reconsidering whether to apply.
 Conversely, an application that is seeking a large missional grant may genuinely need the funds to go forward.
-And, so, CPC will earnestly weigh the merits of devoting substantial funds.
-Max allowable per missional grant is $10,000.
+Max allowable per full-year missional grant is $10,000.

 Before completing this application, consider the criteria we believe align with our CPC vision.
 (We reserve the right to edit these criteria as we continually refine our process and desired outcome.)

 - Number of Nashville friends to be impacted through this investment.